 Currently, there are few of studies investigating the effects of antecedent strategies in the amelioration of food selectivity in children with ASD.
 Given the potential of these techniques to reduce the need for harsh escape extinction procedures, this neglect is surprising.
 The present study made use of several antecedent strategies, such as stimulus fading of the amount of food, visual schedules and behaviour shaping.
 Behaviour shaping was perceived by the parents to be particularly useful.
-The parents of Taylor actually generalized the use of the strategies in interventions for food selectivity need to be investigated more thoroughly.
+The parents of Taylor actually generalized the use of the strategy to teach him other skills, such as brushing his teeth.
+The effects of behaviour shaping strategies in interventions for food selectivity need to be investigated more thoroughly.
 Further, it would be interesting to examine whether other parents are also able to generalize the skill to different areas of their children's lives.